Skip to contents

 smoothing

-(optional; numeric) Argument of target_encoding_mean() (method "mean_smoothing").
-Minimum group size that keeps the mean of the group.
-Groups smaller than this have their means pulled towards the global mean of the response.
+(optional; integer vector) Argument of the method "mean".
+Groups smaller than this number have their means pulled towards the mean of the response across all cases.
 Default: 0

 seed